Azure/azure-sdk-for-ruby/README.md

 All resource management Azure Resource Management packages that contains “azure-mgmt” will be retired as well as a few client libraries.

 Note that the **Azure Storage SDK for Ruby is excluded from this retirement and continues to be maintained**.
-The Azure Storage SDK for Ruby is [available in its own preview gem and GitHub repository](https://github.com/Azure/azure-storage-ruby). which is still being maintained
+The Azure Storage SDK for Ruby is [available in its own preview gem and GitHub repository](https://github.com/Azure/azure-storage-ruby), which is still being maintained

-Here is the list of the packages that are being retired
+Below is the list of the packages that are being retired

 * [Authorization](https://rubygems.org/gems/azure_mgmt_authorization) Azure Resource Manager role based authorization
 * [Batch](https://rubygems.org/gems/azure_mgmt_batch) Azure Batch Management Account & Application operations management